cloudnative-pg/cloudnative-pg/docs/src/service_management.md

 [`managed.services.disabledDefaultServices` option](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ManagedServices).

 !!!
 Important
-    The `rw` service is essential because CloudNativePG relies on it to ensure PostgreSQL replication.
+    The `rw` service is essential and cannot be disabled because CloudNativePG relies on it to ensure PostgreSQL replication.

 For example, if you want to remove both the `ro` (read-only) and `r` (read) services, you can use this configuration: